gregorio-project/hyphen-la/patterns/generation/README.md

 #### Nouns

-- `D1` – nouns of the first declension
+- `D1` – masculine/feminine noun of the first declension
+- `D2` – masculine/feminine noun of the second declension; if the nominative
+  ends in *-r*, the third field contains the genitive.
+- `D2N` – neuter noun of the second declension
+- `D3` – masculine/feminine noun of the third declension; the third field
+  contains the genitive; the genitive is left out for nouns ending in *-dō/-dinis*, *gō/-ginis*, *-ēns/-entis*, *-iō/-iōnis*, *-is/-is*, *-or/-ōris*, *-tās/-tātis*; the third field contains the accusative if this ends in *-im*.
-- `D2` – nouns of the second declension; if the nominative ends in *-r*, the third field contains the genitive
+- `D3N` – neuter noun of the third declension; the third field contains the genitive; the genitive is left out for nouns endings in *-men/-minis*.
+- `D4` – masculine/feminine noun of the fourth declension
+- `D4N` – masculine/feminine noun of the fourth declension
+- `D5` – masculine/feminine noun of the fifth declension

 Examples:

 	pēcunia,D1
 	angustiæ,D1
 	lectus,D2
-	puer,D2,puerī
 	ager,D2,agrī
 	vir,D2,virī
-	dōnum,D2
-	arma,D2
+	dōnum,D2N
+	arma,D2N
+	canis,D3
+	carō,D3,carnis
+	turris,D3,turrim
+	agmen,D3N
+	animal,D3N,animālis
+	currus,D4
+	cornū,D4N
+	diēs,D5

 #### Adjectives

-- `AC3`/`AI3` – comparable/incomparable adjectives with three endings; the
+- `AC3`/`AI3` – comparable/incomparable adjective with three endings; the first
-  first field contains the masculine form; when the masculine form does not end in *-us*, the third field contains the feminine form.
+  field contains the masculine form; if the masculine form does not end in *-us*, the third field contains the feminine form.
-- `AC2`/`AI2` – comparable/incomparable adjectives with two endings; the first
+- `AC2`/`AI2` – comparable/incomparable adjective with two endings; the first
   field contains the masculine/feminine form.
-- `AC1`/`AI1` – comparable/incomparable adjectives with one ending; the first
+- `AC1`/`AI1` – comparable/incomparable adjective with one ending; the first
-  field contains the nominative; when the nominative does not end in *-āns* or *-ēns*, the third field contains the genitive.
+  field contains the nominative; if the nominative does not end in *-āns* or *-ēns*, the third field contains the genitive.

 Examples: